 The only downside is that the concentration of protein is not very high, especially relative to the sugar content (six grams per serving).
 It does have four grams of dietary fiber to partially offset the negative metabolic effects of the sugar, but it’d be better to avoid it in the first place.

-The ingredients, in total, are whey protein concentrate, natural flavoring, gum acacia, and stevia extract.
 The real draw is where the protein comes from: non-GMO, grass-fed cows, whose milk is minimally-processed to extract the whey protein.
 That’s probably why it’s a concentrate, not an isolate.

 6. FitMiss Delight

 Fitmiss Delight is one part protein shake, one part green drink supplement.
 Sure, it’s got 16 grams of protein, mostly whey protein concentrate but a little bit of potato protein too, but it’s also got a megadose of vitamin B12 (over 2,000% of your recommended daily intake), and 500 mg of superfood powders.

 These include all the hot antioxidants like blackberry, tart cherry, artichoke, and cranberry, to name just a few.
 If you need healthy supplements on all fronts, look no further.